Screen Actors Guild slams film academy for Oscar tactics

 NEW YORK (AP) — The Screen Actors Guild on Monday called on the film academy to stop trying to prevent stars from appearing on award shows before the Oscars.

-In an unusually critical statement Monday, SAG-AFTRA said it has received multiple reports that the Academy of Motion Picture Arts and Sciences is pressuring actors to appear only at next month's Academy Awards.
+In an unusually critical statement, SAG-AFTRA said it has received multiple reports that the Academy of Motion Picture Arts and Sciences is pressuring certain actors to appear only at next month's Academy Awards.
 Several award shows occur before that, including the guild's own Screen Actors Guild Awards on January 27.

 "This self-serving intimidation of SAG-AFTRA members is meant to limit their opportunities to be seen and honor the work of their fellow artists throughout the season.
 Actors should be free to accept any offer to participate in industry celebrations," SAG-AFTRA said in a statement.
 "The apparent attempt by the academy to keep our members from presenting on their own awards show is utterly outrageous and unacceptable."